hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

                                             merchantIdentifier: "merchant.com.your.company.app")
 ```

-- `merchantIdentifier` : Your merchant ID created in [Merchant ID creation](#merchant-id-creation) section
+- `merchantIdentifier` : Your merchant ID created in [Merchant ID creation](#merchant-id-creation) section.

--  `privateKeyPassword` It's the same password used in [certificate export section](#export-the-certificate) section
+-  `privateKeyPassword` It's the same password used in [certificate export section](#export-the-certificate) section.

 #### Apple Pay Button

-Read these Apple Pay guidelines provided by Apple before continue : https://developer.apple.com/apple-pay/marketing/
+You should read theses Apple Pay's guidelines provided by Apple before continuing : https://developer.apple.com/apple-pay/marketing/

 We use the **PKPaymentButton** class to show the official Apple Pay button.
 You can customize it with its type (**PKPaymentButtonType**) and its style (**PKPaymentButtonStyle**) parameters.

-In this example below, we use the `canMakePayments` method of the **PKPaymentAuthorizationViewController** class to determine the style of the button in accordance with if the device can make payments with particular networks.
+In this example below, we use the `canMakePayments` method of the **PKPaymentAuthorizationViewController** class to determine the button's style in accordance with the capacity of the device to make payments with particular networks.

 **Objective-C**
 ```objc